6 Rules For Picking The Right Mutual Fund

 Ask any financial advisor or money manager, and they’ll tell you… A well-diversified portfolio should consist of actively managed investments as well as passive investments.

-As StreetAuthority readers, most of you are looking for individual stocks to buy.
-Some look for dividend yield, while others look for outsize returns.
+We realize most of our readers are looking for individual stocks to buy.
+Some look for dividend yield, while others look for outsized returns.
 Either way, you most likely understand the importance of carefully choosing your active investments.

 Take the Buffett philosophy to heart when it comes to mutual-fund time frames.
 This means, ideally, the minimum time frame to consider is five years when evaluating mutual-fund performance.